 - 2 teaspoons fresh thyme (or ¾ teaspoon dried thyme)

-- Preheat oven to 425ºF.
+- Preheat the oven to 425ºF.
 Line a large rimmed, baking sheet with parchment paper.

 - Toss the chopped vegetables and herbs with oil directly on the baking sheet.